drawbu/drawbu/README.md

 ## `def __init__(self):`

-I'm drawbu, a french student developer interesed by a lot things.
+I'm drawbu, a french student in final year at high school, junior developer interesed by a lot things.
+I love using python, but I enjoy a lot starting new projects.
+I recently started intersed myself into React.js.
-In  my free time I like to code, play Minecraft and watch series (my top 3: Breaking Bad, The Boys and Stranger Things)
+In  my free time I like to code, play Minecraft and watch series.

 ## `def reposistories(self):`

-Go give an eye to my project 'drawbot'.
+Go give an eye to my project [drawbot](https://github.com/drawbu/drawbot).
 It's a Discord bot connected to Pronote.
 It will send you messages in your server when you revceive a new homework.
-I'm passed in Underscore_ thanks to this project!
+I'm passed in the twitch and youtube french show Underscore_ thanks to this project!
+You can also give an eye to [my discord bot](https://github.com/drawbu/discord-bot), it don't really have a real usefulness, but it is a lot of fun doing it, because it's where I learn a lot of new things about python.
+I also have a repo with my [dotfiles](https://github.com/drawbu/dotfiles), my actual [new tab webpage](https://github.com/drawbu/One-page) or a lot of things ! :)

 ## `def contact(self):`